Revival of the Hebrew language: State of Israel

 By the time Israel was established in 1948, 80.9% of Jews who had been born in Palestine spoke Hebrew as their only language in daily life, and another 14.2% of Palestine-born Jews used it as a first among two or more languages.
 The small minority of Jews who had been born in Palestine but did not use Hebrew as a first language had mainly grown up before the development of the Hebrew school system.

-Following Israeli independence, large waves of Jewish refugees came from Europe, North Africa, the Middle East, and other parts of the world.
+Following Israeli independence, large waves of Jews came from Europe, North Africa, the Middle East, and other parts of the world.
 The Israeli population increased significantly, doubling within a short period of time.
 These immigrants spoke a variety of languages and had to be taught Hebrew.
 While immigrant children were expected to learn Hebrew through school, much effort was put into ensuring adults would learn the language.
 The institution of the ulpan, or intensive Hebrew-language school, was established to teach immigrants basic Hebrew language skills, and an ulpan course became a major feature of the experience of immigrating to Israel.

 Young adult immigrants picked up much of their Hebrew through mandatory military service in the Israel Defense Forces, which aimed to teach soldiers Hebrew so they could function in the military and post-military civilian life.
 During the 1950s, Hebrew was taught in most military bases by recruited teachers and female soldiers.
 A 1952 order demanded that soldiers be taught Hebrew until they could converse freely on everyday matters, write a letter to their commander, understand a basic lecture, and read a vowelized newspaper.
 Soldiers also absorbed Hebrew through their regular service.
 Soldiers who were about to finish their service without a grasp of Hebrew deemed sufficient were sent to a special Hebrew school founded by the army for the last three months of their service.
 Immigrants from Arab countries tended to pick up Hebrew faster than European immigrants, due to Arabic being a Semitic language like Hebrew.